 Our crew will welcome you on board in the port city of Rostock at 7pm where there will be dinner together in the comfortable lounge, where you will quickly feel at home on the Eye of the Wind’s deck and soon get to know your fellow sailors.
-Make the most of your time onshore by taking a tour through the historic city centre of Rostock.
+Make the most of your time before going on board by taking a tour through the historic city center of Rostock.
 There you will find parts of the city wall with its fortification towers, as well as the 13th-century town hall and monastery churches with hidden gardens.
 The whole appearance of Mecklenburg-Western Pomerania’s largest city is dominated by Gothic brick buildings from the Hanseatic era.
 You can also take an evening stroll past the historic storehouses on the banks of the Warnow river and through the picturesque town and the Museum Harbour.
 Exactly 100 years ago, Rostock was the home port of the Eye of the Wind – at the time she was called ‘Friedrich’.

 |Voyage||Set Sail||Days||Cost p/p|

 |Baltic Sea Sailing – Tall Ship Taster||10 August 2020||6||£1,210||Enquire now|

 Guest berths: 16 Rig: Brig

 With incredible amounts of character, Eye of the Wind has all the modern amenities and an authentic interior, with a teak maritime décor.
 Oozing with maritime history, the opportunity to sail on Eye of the Wind is one in a lifetime.
 This beautiful ship is as eye-catching as they get and she has even featured in several movies, including White Squall, due to her breath-taking appearance as a 1911 brig.

 This windjammer offers luxurious holidays on board, cruising some of the most stunning locations in the world.